Dedicated Server CPU Specifications

 What does the “G” mean?

-the “G” typically signifies that the processor has integrated graphics.
+The “G” typically signifies that the processor has integrated graphics.
 Processors with integrated graphics have a graphics processing unit (GPU) built into the chip, allowing the system to utilize graphics capabilities without the need for a discrete graphics card.
 This can be beneficial in certain applications, particularly for systems where a separate graphics card may not be required or practical.

-Scale your business with high-performance dedicated hosting.
-Choose from Managed Dedicated Servers powered by cPanel, or select a Bare Metal Server for complete server control via the command line.
+Get the best value on fast and customizable dedicated server hosting solutions.
+Choose from Managed Dedicated Servers with your choice of cPanel or Control Web Panel, or select a Bare Metal Server for complete server control via the command line.

 Dedicated Hosting